 How Data is Reshaping College Success Across

-In the fall term of 2019, almost 19.6 million students were studying in colleges and universities in the United States, with the highest proportion enrolled in Bachelor’s programs across over 4,000 schools.
+In the fall term of 2019, almost 19.6 million students studied in colleges and universities in the United States.
+Most of these students enrolled in Bachelor’s programs across over 4,000 schools.

-To advance our level of understanding when it comes to higher education’s expansion beyond only the traditional 4-year model, it emerges that there are different forms of skill-based institutions, trade schools, apprenticeships, continuing education, online and boot camps.
-The country is believed to have, at the very least, 5,000 non-degree granting institutions of learning.
+To better understand this expansion beyond the traditional 4-year model, we see different forms of skill-based institutions, trade schools, apprenticeships, continuing education, online programs, and boot camps.
+The country likely has at least 5,000 non-degree granting institutions of learning.

-High school leavers in the U.S. have an average of 9,000 postsecondary institutions and organizations as well as programs to choose from.
-According to the report from Credential Engine, at least 967,734 different types of educational credits have been put in place in the U.S. that include, degrees, certificates, course completion, micro-credentialing, online courses, badges, licensing, and high school diplomas.
+U.S. high school graduates have an average of 9,000 postsecondary institutions, organizations, and programs to choose from.
+According to the Credential Engine report, the U.S. has created at least 967,734 different types of educational credits, including degrees, certificates, course completions, micro-credentials, online courses, badges, licenses, and high school diplomas.

-The landscape of learning opportunities in higher education is diverse and constantly evolving.
-Experimenters of all ages and backgrounds are seeking various forms of qualifications, from long-term programs to shorter courses.
+The landscape of higher education learning opportunities is diverse and constantly changing.
+Learners of all ages and backgrounds seek various qualifications, from long-term programs to shorter courses.

 Unveiling the True Purpose of Higher Education